gmcgoldr/algorand-tut/docs/transactions.md

 The Python SDK contains objects which help configure the various transaction types Here `algosdk.future.transaction.PaymentTxn` is used to create a payment.
-Some of the arguments are self-evident:
+Some of the parameters are self-evident:
 `sender` is the address of the sender,
 `receiver` is the address of the receiver,
 `amt` is the amount of *microAlgos* to send.
-The `note` argument can include up to 1 KB of raw data (byte slice) to be sent along with the transaction.
+The `note` parameter is used to attach up to 1 KB of raw data (byte slice) to the transaction.

 More arguments can be passed,
 such as the lease, rekey address, and close out address.